 Contact Manager Application Programming Interface (API); Contact Manager API for Java Card

 This specification defines the Application Programming Interface for the Contact Manager for 3GPP UICC applications, as specified in TS 31.220.
-This API allows to develop applications running together with a contact manager application.
+This API allows development of applications running together with a contact manager application.

-1.2.2.2.182 TS 32.101
+1.2.2.2.253 TS 32.101